themindfuldev/talk-lazy-loading-es2015-modules/src/README.md

 ## What is Lazy-loading?

 - *Lazy loading* is a design pattern about deferring the _initialization_ (loading/fetching/allocation) of a _resource_ (code/data/asset) until the point at which it is needed.
-- Its main goal is to improve _efficiency_ (reducing performance/memory consumption/processing power) when a significant amount of resources is not needed during the start.
+- Its main goal is to improve _efficiency_ when a significant amount of resources is not needed at first.
+- Lazy-loading is targeted to increase performance and save on memory consumption and processing power.
 - It's an [EAA pattern](http://martinfowler.com/eaaCatalog/lazyLoad.html) from Martin Fowler.

 ---